5 Common Marketing Problems Faced by Small Gaming Studios

 Compile this information and create three to five buyer personas which symbolize the type of people that are likely to buy from you and why they would choose you over other brands.

 Try looking at what businesses with similar audiences are doing - do they use social media?
-Print media?
+Video streaming?
 Search engine ads?
 Investing in those areas will help you start getting the customers you need.
 Once you start seeing customers interacting with your business, try and tighten up your personas so you don’t waste your time and money investing in audiences that won’t invest in you.

-Now, you’d be aware of this if you’ve had a hand in Google Ads since the change as it transformed the bidding and payment system.
-But you’ll also need to know about what the future may hold.
+For instance, the ads you used last year might have worked, but will the same model work now?
+Chances are that the answer is no. You need to know about what the future may hold.
 It’s not possible to predict what’s going to be the next big thing, so you’ll have to stay on top of trends.

 Take a look at what your competitors are doing, what’s happening to tech you’re already using and what your audience is interested in.
 Don’t be afraid to try something new, as you don’t want to be left behind.
 Make sure your audience isn’t going to other brands and keep ahead of the curve.

-You want to hire the people that have the skills to work alongside your business.
+You want to hire the people that have the skills to create (and market!) a game that suits your brand's vision.
 But sometimes these people just aren’t the best fit for you.

 Your talent might also be inflexible.
-Perhaps you’ve got your eye on someone with an amazing skill set but their expected salary is too high.
-Maybe there’s someone else who won’t undertake tasks that aren’t part of their role.
-As a small business, you’ve got to balance their experience, willingness and cost against each other.
+Perhaps you’ve got your eye on someone with an amazing skill set but their art doesn't suit your game's style.
+Maybe there’s someone else who won’t undertake tasks that aren’t directly specified in their role.
+As a small studio, you’ve got to balance their experience, willingness and cost against each other.
 You probably won’t be able to get someone who fits every facet of your company.